The Holy Sacrifice of the Mass

 Latin Mass

-The Extraordinary Form - also known as Traditional Latin Mass - is offered at the Cathedral on Tuesdays at 5:30 p.m. for Low Mass and Sundays at 1:30 p.m. for High Mass.
-Also, on Holy Days and Special Feasts.
-Check bulletin for times.
+The Extraordinary Form - also known as Traditional Latin Mass - was offered at the Cathedral on Tuesdays at 5:30 p.m. for Low Mass and Sundays at 1:30 p.m. for High Mass.
+It was also available, on Holy Days and Special Feasts.

 Spanish Mass